Package 'tidypolars'

 replace

 Either a scalar that will be used to replace NA in all columns, or a named list with the column name and the value that will be used to replace NA in it.
-The column type will be automatically converted to the type of the replacement value.

 ...